First Nations principles of OCAP: OCAP^{®}

-The OCAP^{®} principles are a set of standards for First Nations' information governance which are intended to support First Nations' path to data sovereignty.
+The OCAP^{®} principles are set of standards for First Nations' information governance which are intended to support First Nations' path to data sovereignty.
 OCAP^{®} principles also apply when conducting research using First Nations' data, particularly informing data collection and management.

 Ownership refers to the relationship of First Nations to their cultural knowledge, data, and information.
 This principle states that a community or group owns information collectively in the same way that an individual owns their personal information.

 Control affirms that First Nations, their communities, and representative bodies are within their rights to seek control over all aspects of research and information management processes that impact them.
 This principle extends to the control of resources and review processes, the planning process, management of the information, and any other component of information processes.

 Access refers to the assertion that First Nations must have access to information and data about themselves and their communities regardless of where it is held.
 The principle of access also refers to the right of First Nations' communities and organizations to manage and make decisions regarding access to their collective information.

 Possession, or stewardship, refers to the physical control of data.
 It is more concrete than ownership, which identifies the relationship between a people and their information in principle.
 Possession is the mechanism by which ownership can be asserted and protected.